Skip to main content

 For continuous data, we are going to consider scalar outcomes () and assume the following general model:

 for i from 1 to N, and j from 1 to , where is the parameter vector of the structural model f for individual i.
 The residual error model is defined by the function g which depends on some additional vector of parameters ξ.
 The residual errors are standardized Gaussian random variables (mean 0 and standard deviation 1).
-In this case, it is clear that and are the conditional mean and standard deviation of , i.e.,
+In this case, and are the conditional mean and standard deviation of , i.e.,

-Available error models
+Available observation models

 In Monolix, we only consider the function g to be a function of the structural model f, i.e. leading to an expression of the observation model of the form